Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Problem Formulation and Proposed Algorithm

 \subsection{Problem Formulation}

-We aim to minimize the CRB on the variance of the time-delay estimator by jointly optimizing the bandwidth splitting ratio $\alpha$, the receive beamforming vector $\mathbf{f}$ and the RIS phase shift $\mathbf{\Phi}$.
-To this end, we formulate the optimization problem as
+We aim to minimize the CRB of the time-delay estimator by jointly optimizing the receive beamforming vector $\mathbf{f}$, the bandwidth splitting ratio $\alpha$ and the RIS phase shift $\mathbf{\Phi}$.
+To this end, we formulate the following optimization problem:

-where (\ref{p1}b) ensures that the receive beamforming vector satisfies the unit modulus constraint; (\ref{p1}c) and (\ref{p1}d) guarantee the data rate of the {IIoT-(I)} device and user $k$, respectively; (\ref{p1}e) represents the constraint for each element of RIS phase shift; (\ref{p1}f) is a constraint on the bandwidth division ratio made under the assumption that ISAC band and SO band coexist.
+where (\ref{p1}b) ensures that the receive beamforming vector satisfies the unit modulus constraint, (\ref{p1}c) and (\ref{p1}d) guarantee the data rate of the IU and $k$-th CU, respectively, (\ref{p1}e) represents the constraint for each element of RIS phase shift, and (\ref{p1}f) is the constraint on the bandwidth division ratio made under the assumption that ISAC band and SO band coexist.

-The optimization problem (P1) is inherently non-convex due to the non-convexity of the objective function and the coupled variables in constraints (\ref{p1}c) and (\ref{p1}d), which involve the receive beamforming vector $\mathbf{f}$ and the RIS phase shift matrix $\mathbf{\Phi}$.
+The optimization problem (P1) is inherently non-convex due to the non-convexity of the objective function (\ref{p1}a) and the coupled variables in constraints (\ref{p1}c) and (\ref{p1}d), which involve the receive beamforming vector $\mathbf{f}$ and the RIS phase shift matrix $\mathbf{\Phi}$.
 Additionally, the unit-modulus constraint in (\ref{p1}e) further contributes to the non-convexity of the feasible set.
-To address this challenging problem, we adopt an alternating optimization (AO)-based approach that effectively obtains the local optimal solutions.
+To address these challenges, we propose an Algorithm 1 based on the AO framework combined with SDR techniques that effectively obtains the local optimal solutions of problem (P1).